pbyrne84/scala-wiremock-api/README.md

 verifications being used as software engineers are lazy and adverse to duplicated effort.
 I include myself in that statement.

-Scenario based testing is also held together by strings which makes testing retry operations a tad ugly.
+Scenario based testing is also held together by strings which make testing retry operations a tad ugly.
 This is simply now solved by **WiremockExpectation.applyAsScenario**

 **WiremockScenarioExpectationSpec** (<https://github.com/pbyrne84/scala-wiremock-api/blob/main/src/test/scala/com/github/pbyrne84/wiremockapi/remapping/WiremockScenarioExpectationSpec.scala>)